Cazorla, Andalusia: Description

 The history of Cazorla goes back more than two thousand years.
 Under the Romans the town had the name of Carcacena.
 Not only were there significant Iberian and Roman settlements here, but this was also the see of one of the first bishoprics of early Christian Spain.
 Under the Moors it was a strategic stronghold and one of dozens of fortresses and watchtowers guarding the mountains.
 Taken after a bitter struggle in 1235, during the Reconquista, the town then acted as an outpost for Christian troops.

 Today Cazorla is heavily dependent on rural tourism and hosts events such as the Cazorla Blues Festival each July.
 There is also production of high-quality olive oil from the one third of municipal land planted in olive trees.
 Sierra de Cazorla is the Denomination of Origen for this olive oil.
 See Sierra de Cazorla.
 The town celebrates its annual fair in mid-September.

-For such a small town there are a surprising number of three and four star hotels and countless rural guest houses.
+The town there has a number of three- and four-star hotels and rural guest houses.

 Winter nights can be cold and windy due to the elevation, but snow is infrequent.
 Summers are cooler than the low-lying plains to the west and the town fills with tourists during the summer months.